netxms/netxms-doc/admin/advanced.rst

 On a new node creation is generated SYS_NODE_ADDED event.
 So any automatic actions that should be done on a node can be done by creating :term:`EPP` rule on on this event, that will run script.
-In such way can be done node bind to container, policy or template auto apply and other automatic actions.
+In such way can be done node bind to container, template auto apply and other automatic actions.

 .. _autologin: